 POLICY PRIORITIES

-In the coming months, 16,000 lawfully present immigrant neighbors – including asylees, refugees and others – will lose access to SNAP due to new eligibility restrictions.
-Illinois can use existing state-funded programs to provide ongoing food assistance to lawfully present immigrants losing SNAP and keep our neighbors from going hungry.
-This bill will expand who is eligible for the VTTC food program, which provides food assistance for survivors of torture and trafficking pursing lawful status.
+In 2026, we advocated for Illinois to use an existing state-funded program to provide ongoing food assistance to 16,000 lawfully present humanitarian immigrants losing SNAP and keep our neighbors from going hungry.
+This bill would have expanded who is eligible for the VTTC food program, which provides food assistance for survivors of torture and trafficking pursing lawful status.
+We were unsuccessful in expanding eligibility for this program, but we reversed a proposed $15M cut to this critical program in the final budget.
+Our advocacy continues.

 TAKE ACTION